androidx/androidx/docs/onboarding.md

 as well as `androidTestImplementation(libs.multidex)` to the dependenices block.

-If you want it enabled for the application and not test apk, add `implementation(libs.multidex)` to the dependencies block instead.
+If you want it enabled for the application and not test APK, add `implementation(libs.multidex)` to the dependencies block instead.
 Any prior failures may not re-occur now that the software is multi-dexed.
 Rerun the build.